mapilido74/DDP_Pro_Part2/index.md

 ### Conclusions

-The graph in the slideshows some kind of trend.
+The graph in the slide 3 shows some kind of trend.
 It looks like as the dose is increased , the tooth length is bigger.
 When the dose is 0.5 miligrams or 1 miligrams, the length of the tooth with OJ supplement  looks  biger.
 However if the supplement is 2.0 miligrams, the contrary occurs.